eraofchaos/eraofchaos.github.io/units/Ogre.md

 ---
 title: "Ogre"
 permalink: /units/Ogre/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Ogre.
+Ogre Units.
+Ogre Mage.
 Era of Chaos Ogres may look a little like apes but they are much more dangerous.
 They are even able to cast bloodthirst spells in battles."
 unitID: 404
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Ogre"
 toc: true